Car Valuation Guide – How To Value Your Car

 Car condition – any damage to your car (either internal or external) will mean a lower valuation.
 When ‘car damage’ is specified, this is not about wear and tear (which is expected and normally already baked into your online valuation).
 It is about damaged bodywork or mechanical issues that either harm or reduce the effective operation of the vehicle or harm its visual aesthetic.

 Service history – a full service history suggests the car has been well-looked after and cared for properly.
 There is a small amount of extra value given to ‘full-service history’ rather than ‘partial service history’ which suggest a lack of proper maintenance.
 If you lack service history, your valuation will be reduced.

-MOT status – in the UK, it is the law that cars more than three years old need to have passed an annual MOT.
+MOT status – in the UK, it is the law that cars more than three years old need to have passed an annual MOT test.
 No MOT will always equal a lower valuation and suggest the car is operating in a semi-legal state!

 Previous owners – the more previous owners a car has had, the lower the valuation.
 A high number of previous owners (in fact any more than ‘none’) suggests the car is older and/ or unwanted and possibly therefore less well looked after.
 More previous owners will equal less value.

 Number of car keys – when you buy a new car, you are typically given two or more keys.
 When you sell your car on, buyers will expect you to handover all the keys you own.
 If you have less than two, unfortunately this will reduce the ongoing valuation as most car owners like to have more than one key.
 Buying a replacement from the manufacturer is always expensive and takes time, so

 Documentation – when you sell your car on, you are expected to handover a V5C registration certificate, a service history log book, MOT certificate and any manuals and operating documents.